 Things to Do in the North Side/ Lincoln Park

-- Explore Wrigleyville and cheer for the home team while catching a Cub’s game at beloved Wrigley Field or a sports bar close by.
+- Explore Wrigleyville and cheer for the home team while catching a Cub’s game at the beloved stadium or at one of the many sports bars nearby.

-- Lincoln Park is a popular (and pricey) residential area and home to famous landmarks, including Steppenwolf Theatre, Chicago History Museum, the Peggy Notebaert Nature Museum, and the Lincoln Park Zoo (free!).
+- Lincoln Park is a popular (and pricey) residential area and home to famous landmarks, including Steppenwolf Theatre, Chicago History Museum, and the Peggy Notebaert Nature Museum

 - Explore Old Town, an affluent and hip historic neighborhood with Victorian-era buildings, charming streets, family owned restaurants and more.